#SciFund Challenge Class

 The Audience First Story Arc

-Earlier in this guide, you focused on developing our story using the Audience First Worksheet.
+Earlier in this guide, you focused on developing our story using our Audience First worksheet for video.
 This week, you'll be adapting your Worksheet to create the story arc for your video.
 The diagram below shows the Audience First Story Arc.
 Although it isn’t shown on the diagram, the x-axis is time and the y-axis is dramatic tension.

 As you can see, creating this arc mostly involves rearranging the boxes from the worksheet.
 Just as a reminder, it is absolutely critical to have correctly defined your audience and that audience’s interests.